 - taking care of a child (until the child attains three years of age)

 Students on academic leave are not transferred to the next year of study and the completion time of their study is delayed by the time spent on academic leave.

 Academic leave is not granted during the examination session.
-Students on leave have limited access to the practice rooms of the academy and they generally have no right to participate in academic work or take examinations and assessments.
+During academic leave, students will have limited access to the Academy’s classrooms for practicing, and they do not have the right to complete their curriculum, unless they are:

-To apply for academic leave, students must submit an application to the Registry and Student Affairs Department, supplemented by additional documents, if needed.
+To apply for academic leave, students must submit an application via Study Information System ÕIS, supplemented by additional documents, if needed.
 Based on the application for academic leave, the Rector shall issue a decree.
-The start and end dates of academic leave can be viewed in the Study Information System (ÕIS) under the student’s personal information.
+The start and end dates of academic leave can be viewed in ÕIS under the student’s personal information.